Chase is known for its attractive card offerings — and also for its somewhat stringent credit requirements.

 The Chase Sapphire Preferred credit card focuses on earnings with dining and travel.
 If you like dining and eating out, this card could help you earn enough rewards to offset the $95 annual fee.
 You earn 5X points on travel purchased through Chase Travel℠; 3X points on dining, select streaming services, and online groceries; 2X points on all other travel purchases, and 1X points on all other purchases.

-Plus, you can earn 60,000 bonus points after $4,000 in purchases in your first 3 months from account opening (that's worth $750 when redeemed through Chase Travel).
-Plus, get up to $300 in statement credits on Chase Travel purchases within your first year — worth up to $1,050 in travel.
+Plus, you can earn 60,000 bonus points after you spend $4,000 on purchases in the first 3 months from account opening — worth $750 in travel.
 Redeem points through Chase Travel℠ for the best value on travel, merchandise, and even cash.

 Chase Freedom Flex®